Dates & Rates

 - Do all campers at Dunmore take overnight trips away from camp?

 Yes, there are canoe trips and hiking trips for all ages of varying length.
 The youngest campers take a three-night trip and the oldest spend 17 days in the Canadian Provincial Parks.
+Depending on Covid restrictions in New England, and the Canadian border, adjustments to the regular trip offerings may be made as needed.

 - Do campers need to bring camping equipment?